-C223-001 Upcycled Garment (eligible for the state fashion show) (SF28) Create a garment from used textile based items.
+C223-001 Upcycled Garment (eligible for the state fashion show) (SF28) Create a garment from used textile-based items.
 The original used item must be redesigned (not just decorated) in some way to create a new wearable piece of clothing.
 The finished garment must reflect at least one skill learned in this project.
 A Design Data Card must be included with this project including a "before" picture no larger than 4.25 inches x 5.5 inches.
+(Modeled class C410-040)

 C223-002 Upcycled Clothing Accessory (not eligible for the State Fashion Show) (SF28) A wearable accessory made from a used item.
 The item used must be changed in some way in the redesign process.
 The finished accessory must reflect at least one skill learned in this project.
-A Design Data Card must be included with this project including a "before" picture no larger than 4.25 inches x 5.5 inches.
+A Design Data Card must be included with this project including a "before" picture no larger than 4.25 inches x

 C223-003 Textile Clothing Accessory (SF28) (not eligible for State Fair Fashion Show) Textile accessory is constructed using at least one skill learned in this project from materials appropriate for STEAM 3.
-Entry examples include: hats, bags, scarves, gloves.
-No metal, plastic, paper or rubber base items allowed (i.e. barrettes, headbands, flip flops, duct tape, etc.).
+Entry examples include; hats, bags, scaryes, gloves.
+No metal. plastic, paper or rubber base items allowed (i.e. barrettes, headbands, flip flops, duct tape, etc.).
 SF28 for the following classes

-C223-004 Dress or Formal (eligible for the State Fair Fashion Show) (SF28)
+C223-004 Dress or Formal (eligible for the State Fair Fashion Show) (SF28) (Modeled class C410-040)

-C223-005 Skirted Combination (eligible for State Fashion Show) (skirt with shirt, vest or jacket OR jumper and shirt) (SF28) C223-006 Pants or Shorts Combination (eligible for State Fair Fashion Show) (pants or shorts with shirt, vest or jacket) (SF28)
+C223-005 Skirted Combination (eligible for State Fashion Show) (skirt with shirt, vest or jacket OR jumper and shirt) (SF28) (Modeled class C410-040)

+C223-006 Pants or Shorts Combination (eligible for State Fair Fashion Show) (pants or shorts with shirt, vest or jacket) (SF28) (Modeled class C410-040)

-C223-007 Romper or Jumpsuit (eligible for State Fair Fashion Show) (SF28)
+C223-007 Romper or Jumpsuit (eligible for State Fair Fashion Show) (SF28) (Modeled class C410-040)

-C223-008 Specialty Wear (eligible for State Fashion Show) (includes: swimwear, costumes, hunting gear, or chaps) (SF28) C223-009 Lined or Unlined Jacket (not eligible for State Fashion Show) (non-tailored) (SF29) A tailored blazer or suit jacket or coat.
+C223-008 Specialty Wear (eligible for State Fashion Show) (includes: swimwear, costumes, hunting gear, or chaps) (SF28) (Modeled class C410-040)

+C223-009 Lined or Unlined Jacket (eligible for State Fashion Show) (non-tailored) (SF29) A tailored blazer or suit jacket or coat.
 Wool entries must have the fiber content listed on the identification label to be considered for the Make It with Wool Award.
+(Modeled class C410-040)